FGTOCQ SIVCS guide

 How are our interests represented and consulted on with TMR?

-- To provide a consultative forum for wider matters relevant historic, classic and recreational vehicle use, including caravanning
+The RMVSG also provides a consultative forum for wider matters relevant to historic, classic and recreational vehicle use, including caravanning.

 This concessional scheme is a privilege for our members and we would hate to see it taken away due to it being abused.
 It is the responsibility to every individual member to comply and the FGTOCQ to equip you with the current information.